 A trigger is a great feature for automating certain tasks.
 This saves you time and gives you an even better experience with Leadinfo.
-On the other side the trigger menu can also look complicated, but we're happy to help you out!
+The trigger menu might look complicated, but we're happy to help you out!

 Google Ads trigger.